Plaristote/crails/doc-getting-started.md

 Before you start developing, you must launch `gulp` from your application directory: this service takes care of some code generation needed for the views and models, and compiles your assets and views.

 ## Launch the server
 You may launch the server using the `crails server` command from your application directory.
-This will compile the server is needed, and launch it.
+This will compile the server if needed, and launch it.